StingyJack/Vs-Utility/README.md

 ## Installing

-I put this folder in my `\Documents\WindowsPowerShell\Modules\` folder, so the path would be like `C:\Users\you\Documents\WindowsPowerShell\Modules\Vs-Utility`
+I clone this repo from my `%USERPROFILE%\Documents\PowerShell\Modules\` or `%USERPROFILE%\Documents\WindowsPowerShell\Modules\` folder, so the path would be like `C:\Users\you\Documents\WindowsPowerShell\Modules\Vs-Utility`

-From any PowerShell windows (including the two in Visual studio;package manager console and PowerShell interactive console) you can run the commands.
+From any PowerShell windows available within VS (package manager console and PowerShell interactive console) you can run the commands more conveniently as you can pass the necessary args from the `$dte` global variable.
+This lets you do things like `$dte.Solution.FullName` to get the full path to a solution for example.From a non VS powershell window, you would need to provide the fully resolved path to the solution.

-From the file system, several take a fully resolved path to a solution.
-Within VS you don't have to type that much, just use

-`$dte.Solution.FullName`

-as the parameter.
-That auto completes nicely in the PowerShell Interactive Console, but the Package Manager Console autocomplete broke sometime around VS 15.2.

 ## Known Issues

 There is a bug in Get-PrimaryProjectOutput where if you have a project with a different configuration/platform from the solution, it will not get the right output path.
 This should only be a problem if you are using "Mixed Platforms" or the like.
-If you have "Any CPU" for the solution and projects configured with "x86" or "x64", then you deserve the headache you get.
+If you have "Any CPU" for the solution and projects are configured with "x86" or "x64", then you deserve the headache you get.

-This doesn't care specifically about SDK style projects, so some things may or may not work.

-## Things I may add later

-- Setup Run PowerShell Script and Invoke Script Analyzer external tools
-- Setup R# toolbar

-Anything else I use often....
+Some SDK style projects support is missing.
+When these were mostly first written the defaults for the SDK style projects were not yet published.
+I havent had the time to go back and update any gaps, but PR always welcome.

+## Settings

+Also included in here are two vssettings that you can import.
+One will setup external tools to run powershell commands on the current active file, and the other is just my toolbar customizations (removes browserlink and other buttons I dont use).